krenalis/krenalis/doc/src/developers/connectors/database.md

 The `Columns` method returns the table's columns as a slice of `Property` values, detailing the names and types of each column.

+If a column has an unsupported type, return an `*UnsupportedColumnTypeError` error.
+Use the `NewUnsupportedColumnTypeError` function from the `meergo` package to create this error.

 ### LastChangeTimeCondition method

 ```go